SultanGabriel/cc-world-admin/README.md

 # CC: World Admin

-Hello!
-This is the repository for my ComputerCraft: Tweaked project, World Admin.
-This project is a monitoring and management tool for your energy storage and factory monitoring needs.
+This is the repository for my ComputerCraft: Tweaked project(s), which all are supposed to be connected to a central node for monitoring and stuff.
+This project is a monitoring and management tool for `stuff` (Silly Trash Unhelpful F***ing F\*\*k.).
+Why am I doing this?
+I'm just having fun.

 ## Disclaimer
-This project is still in its early stages of development.
-As such, it is not recommended to use this in any environmennt.
-As of now only a part of the UI is working as a proof of concept and some utilities are set up, but not fully implemented.

-We'll see how this goes!
-It may be a while before this project is fully functional, but what you gonna do? ¯\\_(ツ)_/¯
+Don't try this at home!

 ## Dependencies:

 - ComputerCraft: Tweaked (Forge: 1.20.1)
 - UI Framework: [Basalt](https://github.com/Pyroxenium/Basalt)

+#### Branches
+ - 'main': main branch
+ - 'side': GregAdmin before it got merged
+ - 'old': WorldAdmin before being overwritten by 'side', which was TankMonitor Project

+If you are wondering, yes this is a mess, but it's just a fun side project.

+## LICENSE
+My stuff uses basalt as a library, so respect their License.
+For my code, do whatever you want with it.